yanchun628/Logseq/pages/MeetingWithTeam.md

 				- background here
 	-
 - [[Mar 16th, 2022]]
+	-
-	- Re-emphasize the importance of grading latancy
+	- Re-emphasize the importance of grading latenncy
 	-